mealiedotmoe/backend/README.md

 If you have docker installed on your system, you can simply run `docker-compose up` to get a working instance of the latest stable docker image running and listening on `localhost:8810`

+NOTE: You will still need a config file setup in your current directory with discord and website env vars

 ## Manual (recommended for development)

 ### Download and install Postgres 11